bschaatsbergen/bschaatsbergen.com/content/posts/what-is-a-container.md

 The first time I heard about 'containers' I thought that containers were very small sized stripped down nodes.
 Well, I can tell you that's definitely not the case.

 First things first, containers are not VMs.
 Containers provide a way to virtualize an operating-system so that multiple workloads run on top of a single operating-system (in a sense that the same kernel is shared among the containers).
 VMs virtualize the hardware so that every VM has it's own isolated instance of an operating-system (by using a hypervisor).
-This might be hard to grasp when you start learning about containerization and seems abstract, but I'll try my best to form a clear understanding of containerization for you.
+This might be hard to grasp when you start learning about containerization and seems vague,  but I'll try my best to clear things up along the way..

 ## The container metaphor